Discovering Communication Pattern Shifts in Large-Scale Labeled Networks using Encoder Embedding and Vertex Dynamics: Method

-Without loss of generality, assume we take time point 1 as the reference time step, the temporal dynamics can be computed by taking the inner product of the vertex embedding. \begin{itemize} \item \textbf{Step 5}: The temporal vertex dynamic for vertex $i$ at time $t$ is calculated by
+Without loss of generality, assume we take time point 1 as the reference time point, the temporal dynamic statistics can be computed by taking the inner product of the vertex embedding. \begin{itemize} \item \textbf{Step 5}: The vertex dynamic statistic for vertex $i$ at time $t$ is calculated by

+where $<\cdot,\cdot>$ denotes the standard inner product, the first subscript denotes the reference time $1$, and the second subscript denotes the current time $t$.

-The community dynamic for community $k$ is the average vertex dynamic within the community:
+The community dynamic statistic for community $k$ is the average vertex dynamic statistic within the community:

-The graph dynamic at time $t$ is the mean dynamic of all vertices:
+The graph dynamic statistic at time $t$ is the mean dynamic of all vertices:

-\end{itemize} The temporal dynamics lie in $[0,1]$ for non-negative weighted graphs, with higher values indicating greater deviation from the reference time point.
-A dynamic measure of $0$ indicates that the vertex / community / graph connectivity at time $t$ is identical to the reference time point.
-Note that the temporal dynamic can be defined with respect to any other reference time point, such as the previous week to capture weekly pattern change.
-Alternatively, the maximum vertex dynamic within a period of time may also be used, i.e., $\max_{t=1,2,\ldots,T} {\mbox{Dynamic}_{t}(i)}$.
+\end{itemize} The temporal dynamic statistics lie in $[0,1]$ for non-negative weighted graphs, with higher values indicating greater deviation from the reference time point.
+A dynamic statistic of $0$ indicates that the vertex / community / graph connectivity at time $t$ is identical to the reference time point.
+Note that the dynamic statistics can be defined with respect to any other reference time point, such as the previous week to capture recent weekly pattern change.
+Alternatively, the maximum vertex dynamic within a period of time may also be used, i.e., $\max_{t=1,2,\ldots,T} {\mbox{Dynamic}_{1,t}(i)}$.